gpietro/react-numpad/README.md

 ## Custom input field

-It's possible to override the InputField component by passing your input field as child component of NumPad
+It's possible to override the InputField component by passing your input field as child component of NumPad.

 ```shell
 <NumPad.Number onChange={(value) => console.log('value', value)}>